thierry-gboho/angular_demo2023/note.md

         // store the user data using our subject this.user.next(user);

-        // store the user in our localStorage localStorage.setItem('userData', JSON.stringify(user));
+        // store the user in our localStorage as a json string localStorage.setItem('userData', JSON.stringify(user));

   }

   autoLogin() {
-    // retrieve the user from the localStorage const userDataJson = localStorage.getItem('userData');
+    // retrieve the user (as a json string) from the localStorage const userDataJson = localStorage.getItem('userData');
     if (!userDataJson) return;

+    /*
-    const userData: {
+    * JSON.parse(jsonString) convert the jsonString to a plain javascript object */ const userData: {
       email: string,
       id: string,